-Panthers beat rival Belfry TIMES STAFF REPORT BELFRY - Pikeville bounced back nicely from a blowout loss to Shelby Valley in the 15th Region All "A" Classic.
+BELFRY - Pikeville bounced back nicely from a blowout loss to Shelby Valley in the 15th Region All "A" Classic.
 The Panthers rolled past Belfry Thursday night on the road, defeating the Pirates 74-38.
 Pikeville claimed its sixth victory in seven outings.
 The Panthers improved to 12-7 after posting the win.
-Pikeville, which owned the 15th Region's third-best record heading into the ing column.
-Gatlin Clark weekend, didn't waste any time jumping out ahead of Belfry.
-The Panthers outscored Belfry 20-9 in the opening quarter. dominated Pikeville throughout, outscoring longtime nemesis Belfry in each period.
+Pikeville, which owned the 15th Region's third-best record heading into the weekend, didn't waste any time jumping out ahead of Belfry.
+The outscored Belfry 20-9 in the opening quarter outscored Belfry 20-9 in the opening quarter.
+Pikeville dominated throughout, outscoring longtime nemesis Belfry in each period.

 Senior guard Matt Clevenger paced Pikeville with a game-high 19 points.
-Clevenger was one of four Pikeville players to reach double figures in the scorfollowed with 15 points for the Panthers.
-Tyler Baker scored 13 points and Rowe added 11 for visiting Pikeville.
+Clevenger was one of four Pikeville players to reach double figures in the scoring column.
+Gatlin Clark followed with 15 points for the Panthers.
+Tyler Baker scored 13 points and Rowe added 11 for visiting added 11 for visiting Pikeville.
 The Panthers led Belfry 36-20 at the break.
 Pikeville put the game out of Belfry's reach in the third quarter, outscoring the host team 25-12 in an eight minute stretch.

-Belfry, struggling to recover from the dismal first half, continued to fall further behind in the final two quarters.
-Each team featured eight different scorers.
+Belfry, struggling to recover from the dismal first half, continued to fall further behind in the final